climatescope/climatescope.org/app/_en_insights/energy-policy.md

 ---
 layout: page
-title: Policies for the energy transition: lessons learned in emerging markets
+title: Policies for the energy transition - lessons learned in emerging markets
 description: Here we assess the clean energy landscape of the 71 countries studied for Climatescope by examining both the unique challenges they face and the novel policies they have crafted to overcome them.
 published: true
 download_source: null